ETF CRASH incoming says Michael Burry of The Big Short, are we double phucked?

 Now, the first PHUCK is going to be where the government prints TONS of helicopter money in the form of STIMULUS bills from the U.S. government and many governments of the west.

 This in itself is not the problem alone, it is the corrupt way in which the money will be used.
 For example, the U.S. is going to start buying ETFs/Corporate Bonds.
 Now if it was their money then great buy all you want, but it is not… It is the TAX PAYERS money!
 It is every citizen’s money after all we are all in this together!
+So when the ETF crash happens, the tax payers are on the hook.

 So, the FED/Govs will inflate their money supplies to who the phuck knows levels and you will be on the hook for it in the future as the debt ceilings are crushed.
 For now, the illusion is that the government/FED are working together to save us all which is equal to themselves such as in Donald Trump’s case.